CATEGORY: Digital marketingWeb tracking

 Pricing Pages - These pages are likely to be accessed in both early and late stages of the journey.
 Early to understand an indicative cost and latter for more specific purchase decisions, and whilst both indicate a need and a motivation the stage in the journey needs to be ascertained to ensure that the right message is presented.

-The power of in-leads®
+The power of e-shot ultimate

 Using triggers and reports you can get a greater insight into the behaviour of your prospects and prioritise your follow-ups more effectively.
 By using the insight you have on the pages that interest them, your conversations can be more meaningful.